 “Try a colorful area rug, paint two walls in accent colors adjacent to one less impactful colored wall, and add in one or two painted pieces of furniture,” says Christopher Grubb, a Beverly Hills, Calif.-based interior designer.
 Additionally, consider strategically placing an assortment of fresh colorful flowers in an attractive vase.

-The moral to the story?
+The moral of the story?
 Don’t be afraid to express yourself with bursts of color that should be refreshing without overwhelming the room’s esthetics.

 “We should all stop being afraid of color and worrying if it’s the proper thing to do,” Lightman says.
 “Just enjoy the excitement that colors bring and choose colors that make you happy.”